operator-framework/operator-sdk/doc/proposals/metering-operator-metrics.md

-## Auto register operator specific metrics as part of operator-metering
+## Auto register operator specific metrics as part of operator-metering Proposal for Operator SDK

 ### Motivation and goal